 Indicative content includes:

-4 statistical analysis of data relating to the elemental analysis of real environmental samples; application of calibration curves (including use of dilution factors), and production of an analytical report; and
+4 - statistical analysis of data relating to the elemental analysis of real environmental samples; application of calibration curves (including use of dilution factors), and production of an analytical report, writing up a research proposal; and

 |Assessment type||Unit of assessment||Weighting|